eddiebrunson/AZ-104-Administrator-Exam-Prep/3 Prerequisites for Azure administrators.md

 ```
 ##### Organize policy with initiatives:

+Managing a few policy definitions is easy, but once you have more than a few you will want to organize them.
+That's where **initiatives** come in.

+Initiatives work alongside policies in Azure Policy.
+An initiative definition is a set or group of policy definitions to help track your compliance state for a larger goal.
+Even if you have a single policy, it is recommended to use initiatives if you anticipate increasing the number of policies over time.

+Like a policy assignment, an initiative assignment is an initiative definition assigned to a specific scope.
+Initiative assignments reduce the need to make several initiative definitions for each scope.
+This scope could also range from a management group to a resource group.

 ##### Manage access, policies, and compliance across multiple Azure subscriptions:

 ##### Define standard resources with Azure Blueprints: